NGnius/rc-servers/README.md

 ## Privacy

+The minimum amount of data is (and should be) collected to provide the expected functionality.
-No data is collected or logged, except in dev mode.
+In most cases, these means no data is collected or logged except some debug log messages in development versions.
 Some personal identifiers are sent but only exist ephemerally.
+The exception is Robocraft servers, which store the minimum account info possible on disk.
+This includes a unique user identifier, username, vehicle data, and user configuration data.
+The current PC's MAC address is also sent to the server (this is a Robocraft client """feature""", it is not recorded by any server).

 ## Development